CIA: history and current situation. Central Intelligence Agency (CIA) overview

 In turn, each department has sections responsible for specific countries.

 Counterintelligence Center (established in 1988).
-Ensures the security of the intelligence activities of the CIA residencies, carries out undercover penetration into foreign intelligence services, works with defectors.
+Ensures the security of intelligence activities of CIA residencies, carries out undercover penetration into foreign intelligence services, and works with defectors.

-The Department technical services.
-Responsible for the technical support of covert operations.
-During presidential visits outside the States, it provides protection for communication channels.
+Department technical services.
+Responsible for technical support of covert operations.
+During presidential visits outside the United States, it protects communication channels.

-Financial and planning department.
-Provides planning and financing of all activities of the Directorate.
+Financial planning department.
+Provides planning and financing for all activities of the directorate.

-Center for Combating Terrorism (established in 1986 at the initiative of the then Vice President of the United States, George W. Bush).
+Center for Combating Terrorism (created in 1986 on the initiative of then US Vice President George H. W. Bush).
 The main goal of the Center is to suppress terrorist acts at the earliest possible stage.
-To do this, methods such as provoking splits within terrorist groups, weakening their infrastructure, cooperating with friendly intelligence agencies of foreign states, and pursuing and capturing terrorist leaders who are abroad are used.
+To achieve this, methods such as provoking splits within terrorist groups, weakening their infrastructure, cooperation with friendly intelligence services of foreign states, and pursuing and capturing terrorist leaders located abroad are used.
 The tasks of the Center include:

-Development and support of large-scale programs to combat terrorism with intelligence and limit the capabilities of international terrorist groups and the states that support them;
+Developing and supporting large-scale counterterrorism programs with intelligence and limiting the capabilities of international terrorist groups and the states that support them;

-compiling, on the basis of intelligence, all types of analytical reviews on groups and states responsible for international terrorism;
+compiling, based on intelligence data, all types of analytical reviews on groups and states responsible for international terrorism;

-coordinating the anti-terrorist activities of the CIA units, as well as other organizations that are part of the Intelligence Community.
+coordination of anti-terrorism activities of CIA units, as well as other organizations included in the Intelligence Community.

-During so-called "anti-terrorist operations" such as the current war in Afghanistan, the Center must provide direct intelligence support to the units of the United States armed forces participating in them.
+During so-called “anti-terrorism operations,” such as the current war in Afghanistan, the Center must provide direct intelligence support to participating United States military units.

-However, on September 11, 2001, the employees of the Center were clearly not up to par, having failed to either prevent the terrorist attacks in New York and Washington, or at least warn about them.
+However, on September 11, 2001, the Center's employees were clearly not up to the task, failing to either prevent the terrorist attacks in New York and Washington, or at least warn about them.

 Until recently, the CIA also had a fourth directorate - the Administrative Directorate.
-He dealt with the selection, training and retraining of personnel, ensured the security of CIA personnel and facilities, provided encrypted communications with the residencies, was responsible for supply, finance and medical care.
-The number of its staff was estimated at 5 thousand people.
+He was involved in the selection, training and retraining of personnel, ensured the security of CIA personnel and facilities, provided encrypted communications with residencies, and was responsible for supplies, finance and medical care.
+The number of its personnel was estimated at 5 thousand people.
 Its structure included:

 Human Resources Department,